-If you think your child might have a language disorder, talk with his or her healthcare provider right away.
+If you think your child might have a language disorder, talk with your child’s healthcare provider right away.
 Research has shown that children who start therapy early have the best outcome.
-Make sure that the SLP that you choose is certified by the American The SLP will guide your child’s treatment.
+Make sure that the SLP you choose is certified by the American Speech-Language-Hearing The SLP will guide your child’s treatment.
 But it’s important to know that parents play a critical role.
 You will likely need to work with your child to help him or her with language use and understanding.
-The SLP will also talk with caregivers to help them work with your child.
+The SLP will also talk with caregivers and to help them work with your child.